Background

 Annual Mileage

 Commercial van drivers typically cover significantly more miles than car drivers, directly impacting insurance costs.
-Courier van insurance reflects the high mileage nature of delivery work, with many couriers covering 20,000-40,000 miles annually.
-Accurately estimating your mileage when you compare van insurance quotes ensures appropriate cover while avoiding unnecessary costs.
+Courier van insurance reflects the high-mileage nature of delivery work, with many couriers covering 20,000-40,000 miles annually.
+Average van driver mileage sits at 8,232 miles per year[2], but business and courier use can be several times higher.
+Accurately estimating your mileage when comparing quotes ensures appropriate cover while avoiding unnecessary costs.

 Additional Van Insurance Options

-When you compare van insurance quotes, several optional extras enhance your core policy:
+When you compare van insurance quotes, several optional extras can enhance your core policy.
+For van drivers who depend on their vehicle for income, some of these are practically essential.

-For tradespeople, tools in transit cover is essential.
+For tradespeople, tools in transit cover is particularly important.
 Standard van insurance typically provides limited or no cover for tools and equipment, yet many tradespeople carry thousands of pounds worth of tools daily.
 Specialist tools in transit policies offer cover limits from £2,500 to £25,000 or more.

 How to Get Cheap Van Insurance